 5.2 The Committee may request access to these records at any time.

-6.1 An annual report should be provided to the Committee listing all projects for which tissue has been released in the previous year.
-The list should give the full title of each project, the name of the Chief Investigator, the sponsor, the location of the research and the date of approval by the RTB.
-The report is due on the anniversary of the date on which ethical approval for the RTB was given.
+6.1 A covering letter should be provided to the REC at the time of submitting a request to renew the favourable ethics opinion for a further five years listing all projects for which tissue has been released in the previous five years.
+The list should give the full title of each project, the name of the Chief Investigator, the sponsor, the location of the research and the date of approval by the tissue bank.

 6.2 The Committee may request additional reports on the management of the RTB at any time.